phloe/amoeba/README.md

 1. Smaller size is more important than features; existing libraries are too big and may also collide with other scripts.

-2. Only modern browsers needs to be supported; users are expected to be intermediate to advanced users.
+2. Only modern browsers need to be supported; users are expected to be intermediate to advanced users.

 It currently weighs in at just above 2Kb minified and gzipped.